 After September the 11th 2001, he spent four years on the faculty of the Program on Terrorism and Security Studies at the George C. Marshall Center in Germany and has been involved in the training and education of 1,600+ counterterrorism, special forces and intelligence officers and still teaches at the John F. Kennedy Special Warfare Center and School (Fort Bragg), home of the Green Berets.
 He has briefed the CIA, DIA, ODNI, the US Navy SEALs, the Commandant of the Marine Corps and the President.

-I’ve been struggling with what I saw as the biggest difference between the last war and this war and that’s that the Soviet Union was a nation-state and we’re facing a non nation-state actor, but I think you’ve given us something to grasp onto with this sponsorship, so thank you.
+I have been struggling with what I saw as the biggest difference between the last war and this war and that’s that the Soviet Union was a nation-state and we’re facing a non nation-state actor, but I think you have given us something to grasp onto with this sponsorship, so thank you.
 Thanks to the hosts.
 Thanks to our sponsors.
-I’m going to try and be very short so we have as much time as possible to address questions to any of the topics that have risen today.
+I am going to try and be very short so we have as much time as possible to address questions to any of the topics that have risen today.

-The first thing I’d like to do is just to share a personal anecdote.
+The first thing I would like to do is just to share a personal anecdote.
 Six years into the longest war America has ever fought, I was at a three-day conference sponsored by Special Operations Command.
-[There were] only four colonels in Special Operations Command so [they were] individuals who had just come from theater or were deploying back to the theater, who were in the thick of it and it was a discussion of counterinsurgency and the nature of Al-Qaida.
+There were only four colonels in Special Operations Command, so they were individuals who had just come from theater or were deploying back to the theater, who were in the thick of it and it was a discussion of counterinsurgency and the nature of Al-Qaida.

 I was speaking on the last day and as I got up to speak I deliberately tore up my speaking notes because I had to tell the colonels in the room who were the people putting their lives on the line that I’ve just seen you 300 colonels debate for three days who the enemy is… and we’re six years into this war.

-We’re having arguments amongst the people who are putting their lives on the line as to whether the enemy is an organization, a network, a network of networks – whatever that means – or a movement.
-This is equivalent to us debating in- at the beginning of 1945 what the Third Reich is.
-And unfortunately things have not got better in the four years since that conference.
+We are having arguments amongst the people who are putting their lives on the line as to whether the enemy is an organization, a network, a network of networks – whatever that means – or a movement.
+This is equivalent to us debating at the beginning of 1945 what the Third Reich is, and unfortunately, things have not got better in the four years since that conference.